1. About this notice

 (d) Object to any decision that significantly affects you being taken solely by a computer or other automated process.

 7. Providing information to third parties

 We will only provide your personal data to third parties where we are undertaking background searches against you.
 We will notify you of the identity of these third parties prior to undertaking the searches.

 8. Data security

-8.1 We will ensure that appropriate measures are taken against unlawful or unauthorised processing of personal data, and against the accidental loss of, or damage to, personal data.
+8.1 We will ensure that appropriate measures are taken against unlawful or unauthorized processing of personal data, and against the accidental loss of, or damage to, personal data.

 8.2 We have in place procedures and technologies to maintain the security of all personal data from the point of collection to the point of destruction.
 We will only transfer personal data to a third party if they agree to comply with those procedures and policies, or if they have in place their own adequate measures that are satisfactory to us.